 What is headless commerce?

 Headless commerce basically describes the decoupling of the frontend of your eCommerce experience from the backend.
 This unchained logic allows for more architectural flexibility, so it’s easier for you to design a system you want.
-The eCommerce logic behind your store (APIs) serves as a core body to which you can attach as many heads as you want ( heads being customer touch-points where transactions take place, or even the systems you need in place to help support employees like merchandisers, warehouse staff and customer service representatives).
+The commerce logic behind your store, delivered through an eCommerce API, serves as a core body to which you can attach as many heads as you want ( heads being customer touch-points where transactions take place, or even the systems you need in place to help support employees like merchandisers, warehouse staff and customer service representatives).
 It completely separates the presentation layer of your store from the business-critical processes like order and inventory management, payment processing, or shipping.

 Separating the frontend (which you control) from the backend (the eCommerce logic provided by a headless commerce solution like Moltin) allows you to decouple development and solely focus on customer interaction without worrying about the impact on critical backend systems.